 Senior Research Fellow, School of Public Health and Preventive Medicine

 Associate Professor, Law Resources

 Associate Professor, School of Media, Film and Television

 Senior Lecturer, School of Languages, Cultures, Literatures and Linguistics

 Jean Monnet Chair in Politics and Economics, Monash University

-Manager, Engineering & Sustainability
+Manager, Engineering and Sustainability

 Senior Lecturer, Resources Engineering, Department of Civil Engineering

 Dean, Faculty of Business & Economics, Head of Monash Business School

 Associate Professor of Digital Technology and Society, Emerging Technologies Lab